lbdl/BadBrowser/README.md

 The `DataManager` class should be made generic over type as essentially its going to be the same for all objects

+The `Managed` interface and implementer has not been updated to the (slightly) shorter and newer syntax of CoreData since iOS10

 Datatypes get handled by creeating a `TypeRaw` struct that handles the JSON decoding and then this is persisted to a backing store.

 The mapping of JSON data to objects is handled in a Types given Mapper i.e. `<TYPE>` has another file `<TYPEMAPPER>` that is reponsible for... mapping acheieved using the DECODABLE protocol and a class that then handles feeding the data into the backing store.